EDU118 - Human Growth and Development (3 cr.)

 Explores theories, practices and issues in social studies education.
 Relates analysis of information, professional standards and learning processes to planning and teaching effective curriculum for diverse learners.
 Emphasizes critical reading and inquiry strategies relevant to interdisciplinary studies.
 (Spring & Fall).
 Prerequisites: EDU371 for Childhood Education Majors; EDU330 for Special Education Majors; or POI.

 Teacher candidates will review, design, and implement curriculum in reading and writing, science, social studies, math, and the creative arts.
 Candidates will plan and organize instruction and describe and analyze student learning across curricular areas, and critique current practices.
 Candidates will engage in professional discourse and reflect upon their practices and make necessary changes to meet student learning needs.
-Minimum of 25 hours of field experience.
-EDU325, EDU335, and EDU465 fulfill the college Advanced Writing Requirement (AWR).
+(Minimum of 25 hours of field experience.)
+(EDU325, EDU335, and EDU465 fulfill the college Advanced Writing Requirement [AWR].)
 Approved AWR.
 (Fall/Spring).
 Corequisite: EDU475.
-Prerequisites: EDU335; major in Childhood Education BS or Combined BS/MSEd.
+Prerequisites: EDU335; major in Childhood Education or Combined BS/MSEd program.

 EDU475 - Practitioner Research in the Classroom (2 cr.)